Logistics Network Design and Consultancy: Overview

 Physical Infrastructure Review and Potential Rationalisation

-Bisham Consulting, can undertake network design, as a ‘stand alone’ project, encompassing a strategic review, or as a part of another project, aimed at optimising a specific aspect of the supply chain as outlined below:
+Bisham Consulting can undertake network design, as a ‘stand-alone’ project, encompassing a strategic review, or as a part of another project.
+This could be aimed at optimising a specific aspect of the supply chain as outlined below:

 - Review existing planning processes and effectiveness

 - Optimisation of strategic transport plans, be it dedicated fleet or multi-mode networks

 - Review the use and set-up of existing planning applications

 - Application of demand planning processes

 General Scenario Modelling

 - Adding, closing or change in use of locations, based on COG models

 - Integration or synergy impacts of collaboration e.g. acquired companies